PokemonAutomation/SwSh-Arduino/README.md

 -----

-These programs for the Arduino will can to automate various different things in Pokemon Sword/Shield.
+These programs for the Arduino can automate various different things in Pokemon Sword/Shield.

 These programs are similar to BrianuuuSonic's Autocontroller programs.
 But they are more expert-oriented and are more focused on speed and reliability.